esteoh/dku_mcptool/README.md

 # Dataiku Factory - MCP Tool Suite

+This is a fork of hhobin/dataiku_factory in which an attemp to adapt it to the Kiro AI IDE.

+---

 A comprehensive Model Context Protocol (MCP) tool suite for Dataiku DSS integration.
 This project provides Claude Code with direct access to Dataiku DSS for managing recipes, datasets, and scenarios.

 ## 🚀 Quick Start